pskopnik/Git-Deployment-Handler/README.md

 The path to the repository has to be in the `RepositoryPath` option of the `Git` section.
 The branch to be deployed must have its own section in the configuration file with a `Path` option being the directory the branch is to be deployed to.

-So to deploy the `/var/lib/gitolite/repositories/website.git` to `/home/www/website`, the following is put into `/var/lib/gitolite/gitdh-website.conf`:
+So to deploy the `/var/lib/gitolite/repositories/website.git` repository to `/home/www/website`, the following is put into `/var/lib/gitolite/gitdh-website.conf`:

 	[Git]
 	RepositoryPath = /var/lib/gitolite/repositories/website.git